 Check the Entry Requirements for Japan

-This, as for other countries, the number 1 requirement prior to travel to Japan.
+This, as for other countries, the number 1 requirement prior to travel to Japan and it should be number one on your traveling to Japan checklist.
 Check well before you travel to see if you need a visa to enter Japan.
 And then check to see how long you are allowed to remain in the country.

 As British Citizens, we can stay up to 90 days without a visa.
 We always check with the UK Foreign and Commonwealth Office.
 Here are some key links for what your entry requirements are for Japan.